prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 [Windows](https://drive.google.com/file/d/172JgedopITw5YjcfuUrok48TTYuL_nTV/view?usp=sharing),
 [Linux](https://drive.google.com/file/d/1GGI-ncz4MxzhaQJP_6Uyzgbt1BOvwzPk/view?usp=sharing),
 [Mac OS](https://drive.google.com/file/d/1NNWISqEf5k_ZUFfq8sRoGAUXKw8tOFPo/view?usp=sharing).
 Extract it into the home directory (or wherever you prefer to extract it, just remember where you extract it) and rename it to "DonkeySim".
-Within the extracted folder, you should see the following contents(for linux.
+Within the extracted folder, you should see the following contents(for Linux.
 In windows, you'll see a donkey_sim.exe instead and find .dll instead of .so, but the overall contents will be the same)

 {{< figure src="/tutorials/MUSHR-DL/direct_struct.PNG" >}}

-In case of macOS, the files will have a slightly different arrangement but they'll all be there when you download the binaries.
+In the case of macOS, the files will have a slightly different arrangement but they'll all be there when you download the binaries.

 2. Downloading other files related to MUSHR-DL:
-Open the terminal(Linux) or command line interface (Windows) and navigate to the folder where the simulator files are kept.
+Open the terminal(Linux) or command-line interface (Windows) and navigate to the folder where the simulator files are kept.
 ```bash
 $ cd PATH\\TO\\DonkeySim
 ```